 Issuance of I-20s and DS-2019s For Admitted Students

-The U.S. Consulates across the globe have temporarily suspended F-1 and J-1 Student Visa interview scheduling, some have started to reopen.
-At this point, there is no clear indication as to when they will reopen in a given country.
-However, as international applicants submit the Certificate of Financial Responsibility with proof of funding for approval, we will continue to issue I-20 and DS-2019 visa eligibility documents for the upcoming Summer/Fall 2020 and Spring 2021 semesters to allow applicants to schedule visa interviews as soon as possible after the U.S. Consulates re-open.
+After the U.S. Consulates across the globe temporarily suspended F-1 and J-1 Student Visa interview scheduling, some have started to reopen.
+At this point, there is no clear indication as to when they all will reopen.
+However, as international applicants submit the Certificate of Financial Responsibility with proof of funding, we will continue to issue I-20 and DS-2019 visa eligibility documents for the Spring 2021 semester to allow applicants to schedule visa interviews as soon as possible after the U.S. Consulates re-open.
 I-20 and DS-2019 issuance for Fall 2021 will begin in January.

-Enrollment is open, effective March 25, 2020.
-If you currently intend to begin your graduate program in the Summer or Fall 2020 terms, you should plan to consult with your graduate program about releasing your advising hold, so that you can register for classes, which will begin October 19th.
+If you currently intend to begin your graduate program in Spring 2021, you should plan to consult with your graduate program about releasing your advising hold, so that you can register for classes, which will begin October 19th.
 If you need to defer your admission until a later time, you can drop your courses online (prior to the start of the term) and receive a refund for any payments that you made.